redpanda-data/redpanda-connect-plugin-example/README.md

 This project demonstrates the recommended way to build your own Benthos component plugins and run them in a custom distribution.

+_For an alternative project template that supports binary distribution, Docker, and Serverless deployments, see [makenew/benthos-plugin]._

 ## Build

 Start by writing your plugins where ever you like, there are examples in this repo for [bloblang functions and methods][bloblang], [inputs][inputs], [processors][processors] and [outputs][outputs] to copy from.